-Although feed ingredients are available from a number of sources, we have little, if any, control over the prices of these ingredients, which are affected by weather, speculators, export restrictions, various supply and demand factors, geopolitical tensions, inflation, transportation and storage costs, and agricultural and energy policies in the United States and internationally.
-We saw increasing prices for conventional and organic corn and soybean crops on a global basis in 2021 and 2022, including increased prices resulting from the Russia-Ukraine war and measures taken in response thereto, inflation and supply chain shortages.
+Although feed ingredients are available from a number of sources, we have little, if any, control over the prices of these ingredients, which are affected by weather, speculators, export restrictions, various supply and demand factors, transportation and storage costs, and agricultural and energy policies in the United States and internationally.
+We saw increasing prices for conventional and organic corn and soybean crops on a global basis in 2021 and early 2022.

 We may not be able to increase our product prices enough or in a timely manner to sufficiently offset increased commodity costs due to consumer price sensitivity or the pricing postures of our competitors and, in many cases, our retailers may not accept a price increase or may require price increases to occur after a specified period of time elapses.
-For example, we increased prices on certain of our products in January and May 2022, and we are planning an additional price increase on certain of our products effective January 2023.
-While we have not seen significant decreases in volume due to previous price increases, if we further increase prices to offset higher commodity prices or other costs, we could experience lower demand for our products, decreased ability to attract new customers and lower sales volumes.
+For example, we increased prices on certain of our products in January 2022 and May 2022.
+If we further increase prices to offset higher commodity prices or other costs, we could experience lower demand for our products, decreased ability to attract new customers and lower sales volumes.
 Over time, if we are unable to price our products to cover increased costs, unable to offset operating cost increases with continuous improvement savings or unsuccessful in any commodity-hedging program, then commodity price volatility or increases could adversely affect our business, financial condition and results of operations.